KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 After the initial setup, you might want to save the preset, see "[Save the preset](#save-the-preset)" at the end of this document on how.

 ### Other things
- * Mute the preaching mics, to avoid feedbacking.
+ * Mute the preaching mics, to avoid feedback.

 ## At the stage
 * Reset the stage (see: [resetting](resetting.md))
 * Set up stage to be usable by the musicians
-     * Set up correct mic hights
+     * Set up correct mic heights
      * Move away obstacles
      * Fold back unused microphones
      * Check stands